tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the status mismatch bug after messages failed to be sent when the user was not logged in.

 ## IM Web SDK 1.7 2016-12-20
-- Supported multi-instance force offline.
+- Added support for multi-instance force offline.
-- Supported simultaneous online of multiple instances.
+- Added support for simultaneous online of multiple instances.
-- Supported synchronization of read group messages.
+- Added support for synchronization of read group messages.
-- Supported synchronization of read C2C messages.
+- Added support for synchronization of read C2C messages.
 - Optimized the demo directory structure and code.
 - Added the recent contacts list.